marcusbianchi/blip.helperscripts/README.md

 ```

 # Addstandardtrackingscripts
 Add standard Trackings to all block that have the "[]" marking in the name.
-If you add the flag "-all" at the end will append to all blocks in the buider
+If you add the flag "--all" at the end will append to all blocks in the builder

 ## Requiriments
 Node.JS installed